You’ll never forget fishing the Bitterroot River.

-The Bitterroot River is well known as one of the premier fly fishing rivers in Montana, and for very good reasons.
+The Bitterroot is well known as one of the premier fly fishing rivers in Montana.

 Native Westslope Cutthroats, Rainbows, Browns, Brookies, and Bull Trout all call the Bitterroot River home.